 Providing Services Through Grants

 DCYF operates on a three year planning cycle that starts with a comprehensive Community Needs Assessment (pdf) (CNA).
 The most recent CNA was completed in May 2011.
 DCYF used the results from the CNA to develop a Children's Services Allocation Plan (pdf), which will guide DCYF's strategy over the next three years.
-The department is currently developing a Request for Proposals (RFP) based on the CSAP, which will be issued in the fall of 2012.
-Final awards for the next three year funding cycle will be announced in Spring of 2013 and will end in 2016.
+Final awards for the current three year funding cycle were announced in Spring of 2013 and will end in 2016.